COVID-19: Wear a Mask

 Studies show that a well-fitted, multi-layer face mask can block the majority of respiratory droplets from escaping into the air and also reduce the wearers’ exposure to infectious droplets by effectively filtering them out of the air they breathe.
-Overall, the use of face masks have been shown to reduce the risk of COVID-19 infection by 70% or more in a variety of settings (e.g., homes, workplaces, airplanes).
+Overall, the use of face masks have been shown to reduce the risk of COVID-19 infection by 70% or more in a variety of settings (for example, homes, workplaces, airplanes).
 However, masks are not a replacement for physical distancing and are most effective when combined with other preventive measures.